-- 2.2.2 Underpinning the communications interface is the Message Layer, and it is from this layer that the system or device, and the IVU, adopt the roles of the Client Device and the Server Device, respectively: - a.
-The Client Device initiates all Message Layer communication by transmitting a Client Device Message to the Server Device; and - b.
-The Server Device (i.e. the IVU) then replies to the Client Device Message with its own Server Device Message.
-The Server Device is not permitted to initiate Message Layer communication: where the Server Device has a requirement to communicate (e.g., to issue a command to the Client Device), it must wait until it next receives a Client Device Message before it is permitted to transmit its Server Device Message in reply. - 2.2.3 The Protocol Layer builds upon the foundation of the Message Layer to provide higher-level capabilities, notably including Data Record Transfer, and a Command and Response mechanism.
-Each message exchanged between the Client Device and the Server Device at the Message Layer provides a transport for Protocol Layer interactions.
-For example, the Message Layer exchange shown in Figure 3 supports two independent and simultaneous Protocol Layer interactions: - Data Record Transfer the Client Device transfers a Data Record to the Server Device by encoding that Data Record within a Client Device Message.
-The Server Device then encodes its acknowledgment of receipt of that Data Record within its reply Server Device Message; and - b.
-Command and Response the Server Device issues a command to the Client Device by encoding that command within a Server Device Message, but noting that this Server Device Message can only be sent in reply to a received Client Device Message.
+- 2.2.2 Underpinning the communications interface is the Message Layer.
+It is from this layer that the system or device, and the telematics device, adopt the roles of the client device and the server device, respectively: - The client device initiates all Message Layer communication by transmitting a client device message to the server device; and - The server device (i.e. the telematics device) then replies to the client device message with its own server device message.
+The server device is not permitted to initiate Message Layer communication.
+Where the server device has a requirement to communicate (e.g. to issue a command to the client device), it must wait until it next receives a client device message before it is permitted to transmit its server device message in reply. - 2.2.3 The Protocol Layer builds upon the foundation of the Message Layer to provide higherlevel capabilities, notably including data record transfer, and a Command and Response mechanism.
+Each message exchanged between the client device and the server device at the Message Layer provides a transport for Protocol Layer interactions.
+For example, the Message Layer exchange shown in Figure 3 supports two independent and simultaneous Protocol Layer interactions: - Data Record Transfer the client device transfers a data record to the server device by encoding that data record within a client device message.
+The server device then encodes its acknowledgment of receipt of that data record within its reply server device message; and - Command and Response the server device issues a command to the client device by encoding that command within a server device message, but noting that the server device message can only be sent in reply to a received client device message.